7frank/run-docker-with-gui/README.md

 - create or update a Dockerfile like [this](./Dockerfile)

+- build & run image
+    - e.g. the kali example
-- build image `docker build -t kali-x11 .`
+        - build: `docker build -t kali-x11 -f ./kali-x11.Dockerfile .`

-- run `x11docker -I --desktop kali-x11`
+        - run:   `x11docker -I --desktop kali-x11`
+    - or the arch linux example
+        - build: `docker build -t arch-x11 -f ./arch-x11.Dockerfile .`
+        - run:   `x11docker -I --desktop arch-x11`

+- if you want create an alias and you are set to go
+    - `alias arch-x11="x11docker -I --desktop arch-x11"`

 ## Other x11docker examples with prebuild images